awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

    For more information, see [Upgrading PostgreSQL extensions](#USER_UpgradeDBInstance.PostgreSQL.ExtensionUpgrades)\.

 1. **Drop certain extensions before the major version upgrade** – An upgrade that skips a major version to version 11\.x doesn't support updating the `pgRouting` extension\.
 Upgrading from versions 9\.4\.x, 9\.5\.x, or 9\.6\.x to versions 11\.x skip a major version\.
 It's safe to drop the `pgRouting` extension and then reinstall it to a compatible version after the upgrade\.
-For the extension versions you can update to, see [PostgreSQL extensions supported on Amazon RDS](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.
+For the extension versions you can update to, see [Suppported PostgreSQL extension versions](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.

    The `tsearch2` and `chkpass` extensions are no longer supported for PostgreSQL versions 11 or later\.
 If you are upgrading to version 11\.x, drop the `tsearch2`, and `chkpass` extensions before the upgrade\.